EPERLab/CLEW/docs/fichas/07_Precipitation.rst

 TotalTechnologyAnnual Activity[r,t,y]
 ---------

-Due to the scale of the model (national), a homogeneous precipitation is assumed at the spatial level in units of cubic kilometers per megahectare (km3/Mha), de data is based on the Geophysical Research Center (CIGEFI) Regional Climate Model.
+A homogeneous precipitation is assumed at the spatial level in units of cubic kilometers per megahectare (km3/Mha), de data is based on the Regional Climate Model by the Geophysical Research Center (CIGEFI).

 .. figure::  parameters/Precipitation_TotalTechnologyAnnualActivity.png